music-encoding/guidelines/_guidelines-v3/04-cmn/02-cmnAdditionalMeasureContent/05-cmnArtic/03-cmnTrem.md

 *a priori*.
 When used this way, the **@num** attribute on [bTrem]({{ site.baseurl }}/{{ page.version }}/elements/bTrem.html){:.link_odd_elementSpec} can record a number to be rendered along with the pseudo-tuplet.
 In spite of this capability, the [tuplet]({{ site.baseurl }}/{{ page.version }}/elements/tuplet.html){:.link_odd_elementSpec} element is preferred.

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample140.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample140.xml" valid="true" version=page.version %}

 In the case of alternating pitches, MEI offers the [fTrem]({{ site.baseurl }}/{{ page.version }}/elements/fTrem.html){:.link_odd_elementSpec} (fingered